cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 Errors:
 - "message too long": Raised when the input message is too long.
 - "encoding error": Raised when the input message fails encoding.
-- "invalid blind": Raised when the inverse of r cannot be found.

 Steps:
 1. encoded_message = EMSA-PSS-ENCODE(msg, kBits - 1) with MGF and HF as defined in the parameters